Hello from LiveChat for Developers

 For the last 16 years, LiveChat has been helping people all around the world to grow their businesses.
 Here I am, blown away again, this time by the amounts of quality feedback and knowledge coming from LiveChat customers.

 We do our best to give back as much as we can by sharing what we learned every day with blog posts, podcasts, ebooks, all variety of tools and the best possible online communication software.
-Now, we’re moving a step further and shaping a space for you to meet and collaborate.
+Now, with LiveChat for Developers, we’re moving a step further and shaping a space for you to meet and collaborate.

 Let’s deploy together